Research Experience for Undergraduates Site

 Contextual Semantics: We propose that animals employ consistent communication patterns in specific contexts, reflecting semantics.
 This suggests that animal vocalizations are associated with distinct activities or intentions.

-To achieve these goals, we will recruit student animal lovers with computing or biology backgrounds.
-Each year, participants will spend 10 weeks away from UTA learning the basics and collecting data on a part-time basis (Phase 1), and 10 weeks summer full-time at UTA doing experiments, validating their findings and improving the pipeline (Phase 2).
-Our work eventually will develop into an open-source web-based animal language study platform called AniVoice.
+To achieve these goals, we will recruit student animal lovers with computing, biology, psychology or linguistics backgrounds.
+Each year, participants will spend 8 weeks away from UTA learning the basics (including basic programming, natural language processing, linguistics and animal communications), and produce a concrete research proposal to discovery one or more linguistic properties in a selected animal species, on a part-time basis (Phase 1), and 8 weeks summer full-time at UTA conducting the planned research and submit a research paper to a top-tier conference or journal (Phase 2).

 Qualifications